Limpanfx/Gif-To-Ascii/README.md

 5. Run Runner.bat

 Extra information:
 Hands.gif is an example gif, feel free to delete it.
+Credits to: https://wifflegif.com/gifs/630787-black-and-white-hands-gif